keu/docs/astro/test-and-troubleshoot-locally.md

 ### Astro project won't load after `astro dev start`

 If you're running the Astro CLI on a Mac computer that's built with the Apple M1 chip, your Astro project might take more than 5 mins to start after running `astro dev start`.
-This is a current limitation of Astro Runtime and the Astro CLI that's expected to be addressed soon.
+This is a current limitation of Astro Runtime and the Astro CLI.

 If your project won't load, it might also be because your webserver or scheduler is unhealthy.
 In this case, you might need to debug your containers.
-To do so:

 1. After running `astro dev start`, retrieve a list of running containers by running `astro dev ps`.
 2. If the webserver and scheduler containers exist but are unhealthy, check their logs by running: